 Most visitors arrive in the northwest, at Tha-Lay pier, in the largest of Ko Klang’s three villages.
-A stripe of white concrete shoots inland and then cuts south along the coastline, ending at Laem Kham in the far southeast.
+A stripe of white concrete shoots inland and then cuts south along the coast, ending at Laem Kham, a small cape in the far southeast.
 No cars are allowed on the island but there are quite a few motorbikes, with or without sidecars.

-Ko Klang is home to nearly 5,000 residents, with a rural landscape that makes this figure hard to believe.
-Much of the interior is blanketed in rice fields, many sewn with khao sang yod, a prized organic purple grain grown in a mix of fresh and salt waters.
+Ko Klang is home to nearly 5,000 residents, with a rural landscape that makes this number hard to believe.
+Rice fields blanket much of the interior, many sewn with khao sang yod, a prized organic purple grain grown in a mix of fresh and salt waters.
 We were told that Ko Klang and Phattalung are the only places where it’s cultivated.

 Side lanes diverge to small clusters of houses, tiny schools and several mosques.
 Nearly all of the locals are devout Muslims, and Islam’s traditional moral guidelines have not been relaxed here—including for travellers.
 Signs posted throughout the island make this perfectly clear.
-Calm, quiet, traditional, Ko Klang is the antithesis of nearby touristic party spots like Ao Nang and Ko Phi Phi.
+Calm, quiet and traditional: Ko Klang is the antithesis of nearby touristic party spots like Ao Nang and Ko Phi Phi.

-The island is a prime birdwatching destination, with graceful herons and sea eagles continually swooping over the fields, mudflats and mangroves.
+The island is also a birdwatching destination, with graceful herons and sea eagles swooping over the fields, mudflats and mangroves.
 If you’re lucky, you might also spot a rare Chinese egret.
-Far less effort is required to glimpse one of the red-headed bulbuls that, as in much of Southern Thailand, are prized for their melodic songs and entered into hugely popular bird-singing competitions.
+Far less effort is required to glimpse one of the red-headed bulbuls that, as in much of Southern Thailand, are prized for their melodic songs and entered into popular bird-singing competitions.

 Ko Klang’s early residents are said to have invented the hua tong, a hardwood banana-shaped type of boat now better known as rua hang yao, or “longtail boat.”
 These sturdy vessels have long been an integral part of the Thai Andaman Sea’s character—and many a traveller’s photo.
 An island workshop crafts model-size versions that can be purchased as souvenirs.
-Other local products include colourful batik fabrics that can also be bought direct from the craftspeople.
+Other local products include colourful batik fabrics that can be bought direct from the craftspeople.

 For a proper meal, a string of restaurants along the northern canal raise their own fish right next to the floating dining rooms.
-At Baan Ma-Ying, we enjoyed a very satisfying and reasonably priced meal of plump raw oysters with chilli sauce and squid sauteed with garlic and peppercorns.
-The dining atmosphere is serene, with a view to mangroves and local fishermen docking at their stilted homes.
+At Baan Ma-Ying we enjoyed a satisfying and reasonably priced meal of plump raw oysters with chilli sauce and squid sauteed with garlic and peppercorn.
+The dining atmosphere is serene, with a view to mangroves and fishermen docking at their stilted homes.

-Nearly the entire southern coast is rimmed by a broad and coarse tan-sand beach that’s always empty save the shellfish hunters.
-Bamboo walls have been built along much of the seafront, presumably to protect the flat land against another tsunami.
+A broad and coarse tan-sand beach that’s always empty save the shellfish hunters rims almost the entire southern coast of Ko Klang.
+Bamboo walls have been built along much of the seafront to combat the erosion that's causing beaches to disappear all over Southern Thailand and beyond.
 While the beach is worth visiting for the solitude, the squishy offshore silt and shallow water make it not so inviting for a swim.